Samukat/Data3001G2/README.md

 It is also to note that by choosing a later point, rather than just after Turn 2, we optimise two objectives simultaneously: maximising exit speed from the corner and minimising the elapsed time to complete the run into Turn 3.
 This works because exit speed and segment time are inherently linked, so optimising the target point jointly improves both objectives simultaneously.

+#### 3.6.
+Moment Engineering

+#### 3.6.1.
+Braking points

+We constructed 4 new features using the BRAKE measurements.
+We attained the lap distance for when the driver engaged maximum braking (max_brake_LD) over the lap distance range between 10 and 800.
+To find the initial braking point (bp_ld), we used the maximum braking point to backtrack and find the lap distance when the BRAKE variable is 0.
+If there is no data for when BRAKE is 0, then the last point before maximum braking point is used and otherwise given a NaN value.
+We attained the lap distance where the driver disengages from maximum braking (brake_decrease_LD) by finding the last measurement before the drop in BRAKE from maximum.
+The lap distance for when the driver completely stops braking (brake_end_LD) was found by the first measurement where BRAKE is 0 after the drop from maximum braking.

+#### 3.6.3 Steering points

+We constructed 5 new features using the STEER measurements.
+We attained the lap distance for maximum positive angle (max_pos_angle_LD) and the maximum negative angle (max_neg_angle_LD) for each lap by finding the maximum and minimum value of STEER respectively.
+To find the initial steering for turn 1 (first_steer_LD), we used the maximum positive angle point to backtrack and find the lap distance of the first measurement when the STEER variable is less than 0.01.
+We did not use the points where STEER is zero to take into acocunt slight changes drivers made on the straight before turn 1.
+The lap distance where the driver returned back to the angle being 0 (middle_steering) was found by detetcting when the sign changes in the steer angle for measurements between the maximum positive angle and the maximum negative angle.
+Then the two points around the change were used to linearly interpolate the lap distance around which the steering would have been 0.
+The lap distance for when the steering angle returns to 0 after turn 2 (steer_end_LD) was calculated exactly the same way as middle_steering.

 **(TBA - CODE )**
 We constructed new features (**see 2.2.2.**) to capture driver behaviour and vehicle dynamics more explicitly.
 These include braking and acceleration zones, steering angles, and measures of cornering precision.
 Each feature was designed as a separate transformation so that the pipeline can flexibly add or remove features depending on modelling needs.